alex-noble-1337/JobsExtended/ideas.md

 LUA
 	- Adaptive limits on classes?
 Except co, based on amout of people in the lobby
+	- When you have quickdraw, creaft an item, holster that gives you gain an ability to press q and draw a waepon from your outfit

 Make every class have their version of nuclear pda - That should make people roles more enagaging as they dont need to be in one place (cuz being in one place is not fun, and games are about fun).